 We bring accountability to the national conversation about Western public lands and national parks conservation – a space too often dominated by industry lobbyists and their allies in government.

 A majority of folks who live in the Rocky Mountain West strongly believe in balancing resource development with protecting our Western way of life.

 It’s why businesses locate here, people visit from around the world, and why millions choose to call the region home.
-Westerners want and expect our public lands to support good-paying jobs, provide world-class recreation and tourism opportunities, and support healthy, thriving communities – a mix only possible when our government and industry strikes the right balance between energy development and conservation.
+Westerners want and expect our public lands to support good-paying jobs, provide world-class recreation and tourism opportunities, and support healthy, thriving communities – a mix only possible when our communities, government, business and industry strike the right balance between resource development and conservation.